Printer Test Images

 Image Two: Infinity(q4i2).jpg.

-This image focusses on the dark tones, and the edges between light elements and darker backgrounds, as well as wood grain detail and other darktone patterns.
+This image focuses on the dark tones, and the edges between light elements and darker backgrounds, as well as wood grain detail and other darktone patterns.

 This image is a good test for gamma (how light or dark the midtone on a device appear).